KatherineMichel/portfolio/doc/2024-recap.md

 While writing this recap, I found myself thinking the words, "I finally got organized and" a number of times.
 I felt a sense of cumulative momentum this year that came from building on prior knowledge and experience.

 <!--
 A few examples
+* Getting more organized around health and finances
 * Applying task orchestration and distributed system engineering expertise across multiple products
 * Finally digging into some of the more advanced industry news such as historic PyCon US talks, Language Summit blog posts, and Seth M Larson's PSF security-in-residence posts
 * Making the most of my PyCon US experience, then writing a thorough recap about it that was wildly popular in the Python/Django community